brighamskarda/chess/README.md

 # brighamskarda/chess

 **chess** is a go module with useful utilities for playing and manipulating the game of chess.
-It was created to expand the selection of chess libraries available in golang.
+It was created to expand the selection of chess libraries available in Go.
 As of now, there are few fleshed out libraries that are documented and performant.
 Some of the functionality provided in this library includes:

 - Magic bitboard accelerated move generation
 - Pseudo-legal move generation